ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ### Installation

-Install LuaSnip like any other Neovim plugin using your plugin installation method of choice (e.g. Packer, Vim-Plug, native, etc.).
+Install LuaSnip like any other Neovim plugin using your plugin installation method of choice (e.g. Packer, Vim-Plug, the native package management system, etc.), which I assume you know how to do.
 See the [LuaSnip README's installation section](https://github.com/L3MON4D3/LuaSnip#install) for details.
 LuaSnip has no external dependencies and should be ready to go immediately after installation.

 LuaSnip is a snippet engine only and intentionally ships without snippets---you have to write your own or use an existing snippet database.
 It is possible to use existing snippet repositories (e.g. [`rafamadriz/friendly-snippets`](https://github.com/rafamadriz/friendly-snippets)) with some additional configuration---see the [LuaSnip README's add snippets section](https://github.com/L3MON4D3/LuaSnip#add-snippets) and `:help luasnip-loaders` if interested.
-Whether you download someone else's snippets, write your own, or use a mixture of both, you should know:
+I encourage you to write your own snippets, but whether you download someone else's snippets, write your own, or use a mixture of both, you should know:

 1. where the text files holding your snippets are stored on your local file system, and
 1. how to write, edit, and otherwise tweak snippets to suit your particular needs, so you are not stuck using someone else's without the possibility of customization.

-This article covers both questions.
+This article answers both questions.

 ### First steps: snippet trigger and tabstop navigation keys